ArizoftGames/war-eagles-digital/Docs/Guidelines.md

   4. The coding language for the War Eagles project is C#.
   5. Follow PascalCase naming conventions for FileNames.cs, Nodes, and Methods().
 Variables should be bool lower_case with underscore between words where useful.
 Instances should be _camelCase preceded by underscores.
 Direct Node references should be as presented in Godot.
 All naming should be descriptive of function.
 Existing asset names vary;  future assets should be named in lower_case with underscores between words.
   6. Commenting should be as verbose as necessary to explain the function of the code.
+  7. Commented-out code lines are intended for archival purposes during debugging and should be retained (as comments) when creating replacement (updated) code.
+They will be removed for efficiency before project deployment.

 ##Prompting Guide